 The amount your social security benefit that is reduced by WEP depends on two factors: How long you worked in the U.S. and the size of the Canadian pension that you earned.

 Your social security benefit can only be reduced by the lesser of 50% of your CPP (plus any other Canadian pension you may have earned) or an annual limit which is set by the government each year.
-In 2018, the most that your social security can be reduced by WEP is CDN $448 per month for someone with less than 20 years of work experience in the U.S. So, if your only Canadian pension is the CPP (OAS does not apply to this equation) and the CPP is $500, the most that your social security can be reduced is $250 per month, if you have less than 20 years work experience.
+In 2019, the most that your social security can be reduced by WEP is CDN $463 per month.
+This applies to someone with less than 20 years of work experience in the U.S. So, if your only Canadian pension is the CPP and the CPP is $500, the most that your social security can be reduced is $250 per month.
+OAS is not included in the WEP calculation.

 Why does WEP reduce social security benefits?